magfest/infrastructure/reggie_config/README.md

 Please see the [pillar stack documentation](https://docs.saltstack.com/en/latest/ref/pillar/all/salt.pillar.stack.html) for full details on how pillar stack works.
 The primary motivation for using pillar stack is so each file has full access to all previously loaded pillar stack data.
-Regular SaltStack pillar files can't access any other pillar data, which can make it difficult to share settings like database passwords across files.
+Regular SaltStack pillar files can't easily access other pillar data, which can make it difficult to share settings like database passwords across files.

 Files are loaded in the following order, with earlier files taking precedence: